elijah-rou/Interactive-Lab-Hub/Lab3/report_lab03_ekr43.md

 **b.
 What aspects of the Servo code control angle or speed?**

-Angle is controlled by pos
+Angle is controlled by pos, speed can be controlled by either decreasing delay or increasing increment size in the loop!
+(I used delay)

 ```python
 /* Sweep